Valles Caldera National Preserve

 Parking is limited in the backcountry.
 Please park in areas where vehicle traffic can continue along the road.
 Do not park in front of any gates.
 Park only in areas of bare ground as parking on grass can start a wildfire.

-Vehicles are required to return to New Mexico State Route 4 no later than the gate closure time listed in the operating hours.
+Vehicles are required to return to New Mexico State Route 4 no later than the park closure time listed in the operating hours.
 Exit the park via the same route as entry.

 Cell phone reception is very limited within the backcountry.

-Annual and Lifetime passes are accepted as your entrance fee.
+Annual and Lifetime passes are accepted as your entrance fee, though entrance fees are currently suspended.
 See Fees and Cancellation section for valid entrance passes.
 Passholders will still be required to pay the $2.00 reservation fee.

 Fishing within Valles Caldera National Preserve requires the purchase of a park fishing permit and New Mexico fishing license.